 State-Based Health Information Exchange: This facility may participate in statewide internet-based HIE.
 As permitted by law, your health information will be shared through the HIE to provide faster access, better coordination of care and to assist healthcare providers, health plans, and public health officials in making more informed decisions.
 To opt in or out of the HIE, you must notify the HIE yourself.
-To obtain the HIE contact information, please visit: https://terms.dignityhealth.org/cm/media/ documents/HIE_Master_list_for_posting.pdf or contact the facility privacy officer.
+To obtain the HIE contact information, https://terms.dignityhealth.org/cm/media/ please visit: documents/HIE Master list for posting.pdf or contact the facility privacy officer.